 It is known that batteries MacBook they have a very high autonomy compared to other laptop models on the market.
 The newest models of MacBook Pro 13-inch and 15-inch have a range of up to 10 hours in browsing or iTunes and to 30 days in standby.

 optimization hardware system gift MacBook and OS macOS, causes the batteries to have a long life, not just one high autonomy.
-It all depends on how the respective device is used, how much is required and how much battery is used.
+Everything frompinof and how the device is used, how much is required and how much battery is used.

 About the correct use and how to increase the life of a battery MacBook, MacBook Air or MacBook Pro I also talked in this article: Battery MacBook, MacBook Pro / Air - Proper use and lifespan.